 Platforms: PC, Mac, Linux, PS4, Xbox One, Switch, Android, iOS

-Once you overlook the fact that Terraria is 2D and Minecraft is 3D, you’ll notice that the two games have many similarities.
+Once you disregard the fact that Terraria is 2D and Minecraft is 3D, you’ll notice that the two games have numerous similarities.
 They both focus on creating, constructing bases, and exploring randomly-generated worlds.

-By now, most will be familiar with the Minecraft formula: you break blocks for resources and use them to construct various tools, weapons, furniture, etc. And just like Terraria, there are tons of Minecraft mods that add new elements to the game to keep things interesting.
+By now, most will be familiar with the Minecraft formula: you break blocks for resources and use them to craft various tools, weapons, furniture, etc. And just like Terraria, there are countless Minecraft mods that add new elements to the game to keep things engaging.

 Astroneer